Hello,

 Example: For a ₹20 lakh home loan at 8% interest with 10 years remaining, the calculator shows how much you’d save by paying off the loan 5 years early, minus any penalties.

-Steps to Using the Loan Prepayment Calculator
+Steps to Use the Loan Prepayment Calculator

 Benefits of Using a Loan Foreclosure Calculator